Alif-2001/Rogue/README.md

 ##  Version 3

-Displays the rooms on the terminal.
+Displays the rooms in a GUI.
 The player can move using "i, k, j, l".
 Some additional feature have been added. you can now eat, toss, and wear items using the following commands "e, t, w".
 There is an inventory which tells you what you currently have and what you are wearing.
 You can also save the game and load it later on.